-Once you've completed your In-Home Withdrawal Management (if needed), our medical and clinical teams will provide a thorough assessment of your personal health and home environment.
+Once you've completed your In-Home Withdrawal Management (in-home detox, if needed), our medical and clinical teams will provide a thorough assessment of your personal health and home environment.
 You'll meet your team: a primary care provider and your individual therapist, care coordinator, family systems therapist, and certified recovery advisor—who will help you design your path to recovery.

 “I have confidence that my family can heal as well.”

 Addiction is a family disease.
 As your health improves, you'll see how family dynamics have been affected and learn how to mend the rifts that drinking and drug use have caused.
 You'll also have a series of educational sessions culminating in a family wellness consultation with your licensed marriage and family therapist.

 “So many resources and support all around me.”